 Unfortunately, when you eat that brownie you’re only going to get a little sugar buzz and then crash, just to begin the whole cycle over again.
-(Yep, that’s addiction.)
+(Yep, that’s an addiction.)

 When you eat processed white sugar (and starches—but that’s for another discussion), your body THINKS it’s getting the nourishment it needs.
 When it’s left lacking the essential nutrients it was expecting, it just begs for more.
-This is the idea behind “empty calories.”

 Wouldn’t you love to beat that sugar addiction—to stop it in its ugly tracks?
 You can.

-Instead of just telling you to go cold turkey with it (which would be great if you could—but let’s be realistic), these four hacks retrain your body and brain to actually stop wanting it.
+Instead of just telling you to go cold turkey with it (which would be great if you could—but let’s be realistic), these four tricks retrain your body and brain to actually stop wanting it.

 Why does drinking a green smoothie a day help kick the sugar habit?
-Here’s why:

 That’s much healthier than the bowl of Frosted Flakes or cream cheese bagel you were having for breakfast, or the chocolate chip granola bar you enjoyed as an afternoon snack with your large mocha.

 Your body needs the phytochemicals in leafy greens to function properly—they are antioxidant and antibacterial, they can protect your cells and prevent the growth of cancer.
-PLUS, they stimulate hormone production.
-I’d say phytochemicals are important— so when your body gets a taste, it wants more!

 Once you replace the empty calories with the nutrient-packed ones, and you begin to crave the greens, your taste for the sugary stuff will start to fade away naturally.